FOSSEE/venturial/README.md

 Q. How do I update the new version of Venturial?

 A. Updates are important.
 We will be rolling out new patches and features soon.
 To install a new version re-do steps 5 - 10.
-The zip file will be kept updated until beta release.
+The zip file will be kept updated until beta release or an optional auto-update feature.
 Keep a single copy of the addon.
 If you install a new version, then remove the older version from Blender's config.
 To do this go to Edit >> Preferences >> Addons.
 In the search bar type ```Venturial```.
 Press the "Remove" button.

 Q. I found a bug or a feature of Venturial is not working.
 What do I do?